gmpohta/news_app/README.md

 ## Install project
-First you must to install Docker and Make.
+First you need to install Docker and Make.
 To install the project, type:
 ```
 $ make docker-install